bondy-io/bondy_docs/docs/concepts/wamp/introduction.md

 # Introduction to WAMP

->The Web Application Messaging Protocol (WAMP) is a routed protocol for distributed applications with all application agents connecting to a WAMP Router that performs message routing between them.
+>The Web Application Messaging Protocol (WAMP) is a routed protocol for polyglot distributed applications with all application agents connecting to a WAMP Router that performs message routing between them.
 WAMP unifies the two most important communication patterns under a single protocol: Publish-Subscribe and Routed Remote Procedure Calls.{.definition}

 In WAMP, agents that want to interact with each other, called WAMP clients, connect to a WAMP Router.
-The WAMP Router is in effect an **L7 application router**.
+The WAMP Router is in effect an **L7 application networking platform**.

+You will learn later on that these clients can be written in different programming languages, use different transports and use different message serialization formats.

-The following diagram shows a number of connected (IoT) devices, browser-based and mobile applications, and backend services all interacting with each other using WAMP.
+The following diagram shows a number of connected devices, browser-based, mobile applications and backend services all interacting with each other using WAMP.
 For that, they all have individual connections to the WAMP Router.
-Notice there is no difference between apps and services, they all embed the same WAMP Client library.

 <ZoomImg src="/assets/wamp_routing.png"/>

-::: info
+::: info Peer-to-peer programing model
-You will learn later on that these clients can be written in different programming languages, use different transports and use different message serialization formats.
+Notice there is no difference between apps and services, they are all equal peers, each being able to send and receive messages.
 :::

 ## How is WAMP different than other protocols?